lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 Even though the host has less access to flash, it is prioritized when competing against the protocol controller for access.
 When a host request and a protocol controller request arrive at the same time, the host is favored and granted.
-Every time the protocol controller looses such an arbitration, it increases an arbitration lost count.
+Every time the protocol controller loses such an arbitration, it increases an arbitration lost count.
 Once this lost count reaches 5, the protocol controller is favored.
 This ensures a stream of host activity cannot deny protocol controller access (for example a tight polling loop).